-When a young woman joins the St Columba’s community, she joins a long and distinguished history, and learns that she will, through her life and actions, add another chapter to the wonderful story of those women who are proud to call themselves ‘Charity’.
+When a young woman joins the St Columba’s community, she joins a long and distinguished history and learns that she will, through her life and actions, add another chapter to the wonderful story of those who are proud to call themselves women of ‘Charity’.
 The founder of the Sisters of Charity, Mary Aikenhead, left us a legacy that compels us to constantly reach out to others.
 Her gentle insistence that we each have the ability to transform ourselves and our world, remains the touchstone which continues to inspire us in our education of young women.
 Being uncommon is embedded in our history.
 Mary Aikenhead wanted her Sisters to be “contemplatives in action” and ‘extensively useful’.
 In the early 1800's she took her Sisters to the streets of Ireland to serve the poor… uncommon at this time.
 And so began, an unbroken chain of women of vision, initiative and generosity who sought, and continue to seek, creative solutions to the complex challenges of their times.
 They were to bravely break the mould of what was expected of them and to test the boundaries of how they were to respond.
 That tradition continues today.

 It is our aim that students leave St Columba’s College both contented within themselves and discontented with the world around them.
 Our education programs teach students to understand and to accept themselves - as unique, as powerful, and as women who find contentment in the security of their relationship with their God.
 At the same time, we endeavour to plant in them the seeds of restlessness which will lead to the ability to view their world with discontent, with an ear to hear where they are called to change, and the discernment to know how to act appropriately, and bravely, to achieve this.

 I invite you to walk the many pathways that you will find here on this website, to gain an understanding of who we are and what we do, and to consider the part you could play.
 I encourage you to book a College tour to appreciate firsthand the educational experiences we provide for the young women in our College.